Taekkyon: Sport Taekkyon

-Taekkyon bouts have evolved into a modern sport and tournaments are held by the three modern schools (KTF, KTTA, KTA) across Korea and it is also an authorized discipline in Korea National Championships.
-When taekkyon is practiced in competition, it uses a limited subset of techniques, focusing on grappling and kicking only.
+Taekkyon bouts have evolved into a competitive sport, and the tournaments are held by the three modern schools (KTF, KTTA, KTA) across Korea and it is also an authorized discipline in Korea National Championships.
+When Taekkyon is practiced in competition, it uses a limited subset of techniques, focusing on grappling and kicking only.
 Points are scored by throwing (or tripping) the opponent to the ground, pushing them out of the ring, or kicks to the head.
 There are no hand strikes or headbutts, and purposefully injuring your opponent is prohibited.
 The head kicks are often quite sharp, but usually not full force, and fighters may not attempt to wear the opponent down with body blows as in boxing or Muay Thai.
 Matches are sometimes decided by the best of three falls—the first fighter to score two points wins.
 However, different modern associations employ slightly different rules.

+Yetbeop Taekkyon

+Yetbeop means "old methods," and this style of Taekkyon not only preserves, practices, and teaches but also applies all aspects of Taekkyon, except joint locks, in sparring.
+The techniques allowed in sparring include punches,open-handed strikes, elbows, knees, kicks, throws, and clinch fighting.

 Organizations

 Korea Taekkyon Federation

 The Korea Taekkyon Federation (KTF), sometimes called Daehan Taekkyon, is the largest and most developed taekkyon association globally.
 Founded in 1991 and based in Seoul Olympic Park it was led by Lee Yong-bok (1948-) until 2015.
 Originally an 6th Dan in taekwondo, he taught himself taekkyon with a brief stint studying under Song Deok-gi and Shin Han-seung.

 The KTF holds a unique official status as the only taekkyon organization recognized by the Korean government's Ministry of Culture, Sports and Tourism and has been a member of the Korean Sport & Olympic Committee (KSOC) since 2007.
 This official role allows it to act as both the national and international governing body, organizing events like the Korean National Sports Festival, World Martial Arts Masterships, Sports for All Festival and running government-recognized Sports Instructor Courses.

 The KTF has been instrumental in shaping the modern perception of taekkyon, promoting it as a non-violent folk-game focused on kicking techniques.
 With the support of the KSOC, the KTF has produced multi-lingual videos to standardize and disseminate taekkyon rules, referee guidelines, and training courses.